grafana/grafana/contribute/triage-issues.md

 # Triage issues

-Triage helps ensure that issues resolve quickly by:
+Triage helps ensure that GitHub issues resolve quickly by:

 - Ensuring the issue's intent and purpose is conveyed precisely.
 This is necessary because it can be difficult for an issue to explain how an end user experiences a problem and what actions they took.
 - Giving a contributor the information they need before they commit to resolving an issue.